Ashley Judd’s Shares Tips To Shut Down Sexual Harassment

 “I don’t know how I had the moxie to say no, no, ugh...no...no.
 And then he asked me if I’d watch him take a shower.”

-Judd then launched into series of verbal responses to uncomfortable behavior.
-The video is a chilling reminder to just how normalized sexual harassment is for a number of women and men.
+Judd then launched into series of verbal responses to uncomfortable behaviour.
+The video is a chilling reminder to just how normalised sexual harassment is for a number of women and men.

 Check out Judd’s tips below.